SofiaValan/youtube-visualizations-forecasting/README.md

 ## The Goals

-The main question I want to answer with this project is determinating when the channel will be ready for monetization.
-In order to monetizate a channel on YouTube, you need two requirement:
+The main question I want to answer with this project is forecasting the number of organic visualizations for the next months.
+With this forecasting, I will be able to understand if the organic visualizations are increasing over time, as the channel is having more authority and subscribers.
+I will answer this question by creating a time series prediction based on statistics methodologies.

-* Gain 1000 subscribers
-* Get at least 4,000 organic visualization hours in one year

-I will answer to this question creating a time series prediction based on statistics methodologies.

 With this project, I want to achieve other secondary goals:

 * Performing an Exploratory Data Analysis to understand better the data and discover new trends that are difficult to see in the YouTube Analytics platform.
-* Determinating if stopping the campaigns in Google Ads affects in any negative or positive way to the organic growth of the channel.
+* Determinating if stopping the campaigns in Google Ads affected the organic growth of the channel in any negative or positive way.

-## Steps Involved on This Project
+## Steps Involved in This Project

 The steps I will follow to develop this project will be: